boltops-tools/ufo/README.md

 * This blog post provides an introduction to the tool: [Ufo - Build Docker Containers and Ship Them to AWS ECS](https://medium.com/@tongueroo/ufo-easily-build-docker-containers-and-ship-them-to-aws-ecs-15556a2b39f#.qqu8o4wal).
 * This presentation covers ufo also: [Ufo Ship on AWS ECS](http://www.slideshare.net/tongueroo/ufo-ship-for-aws-ecs-70885296)

-A summary of steps `ufo ship` takes:
+A summary of what `ufo ship` does:

-1. builds a docker image.
+1. Builds a docker image.
-2. generates and registers the ECS template definition.
+2. Generates and registers the ECS template definition.
-3. deploys the ECS template definition to the specified service.
+3. Deploys the ECS template definition to the specified service.

 Ufo deploys a task definition that is created via a template generator which is fully controllable.